lnovilla8/CSE15L-lab1/blog.md

 **Terminal:**
 ```
+[user@sahara ~]$ pwd
+/home
+[user@sahara ~]$ cat
+cat
+cat
 ```
 **Explanation:**

+When using the cat command with no arguments, the terminal outputs a blank line and returns whatever you type into it.
+It will continue to repeat what you enter into terminal until the code stops.
+Since the command was given no path to read, it reads what is enterred into the terminal.

 **Use of cat command with a path to a directory as an argument**

 **Terminal:**
 ```
+[user@sahara ~]$ pwd
+/home
+[user@sahara ~]$ cat /home/lecture1
+cat: /home/lecture1: Is a directory
 ```
 **Explanation:**

+When using the cat command with a path to a directory as an argument, it printed out "cat: /home/lecture1: Is a directory".
+The terminal will print that the path leads to a directory.
+This is not an error.

 **Use of cat command with a path to a file as an argument**

 **Terminal:**
 ```
+[user@sahara ~]$ pwd
+/home
+[user@sahara ~]$ cat /home/lecture1/Hello.java
+import java.io.IOException;
+import java.nio.charset.StandardCharsets;
+import java.nio.file.Files;
+import java.nio.file.Path;

+public class Hello {
+  public static void main(String[] args) throws IOException {
+    String content = Files.readString(Path.of(args[0]), StandardCharsets.UTF_8);
+    System.out.println(content);
+  }
+}
 ```
 **Explanation:**

+When using the cat command with a path to a file as an argument, it printed out the contents of the file.
+This is not an error.